nocturn9x/BotBase/README.md

 To configure this plugin, go to the appropriate section in `config.py` and change the default values in the `ADMINS` dictionary.
 Do **NOT** change the value of `ADMINS`, just update the dictionary as follows:

-- Use the admin's ID as a key
+- Use the admin's Telegram ID as a key
-- As a value you can set the name that will be displayed to users in the admin's queue
+- As a value choose the name that the users will see when that admin joins a chat

 The available commands are:

 - `/getuser ID`: Fetches user information by its Telegram ID
 - `/getranduser`: Fetches a random user from the database
-- `/ban ID`: Bans a user from using the bot, permanently (Coming soon)
+- `/ban ID`: Bans a user from using the bot, permanently
-- `/unban ID`: Unbans a user from using the bot   (Coming soon)
+- `/unban ID`: Unbans a user from using the bot
 - `/count`: Shows the current number of registered users
-- `/global msg`: Broadcast whatever comes after `/global` to all users, supports HTML and markdown formatting
+- `/global msg`: Broadcast `msg` to all users, supports HTML and markdown formatting
 - `/whisper ID msg`: Send `msg` to a specific user given its ID.
-HTML and markdown formatting supported (Coming soon)
+HTML and markdown formatting supported
-- `/update ID`: Updates the user's info in the database, if they've changed (Coming soon)
+- `/update ID`: Updates the user's info in the database, if they've changed

 ### Plugins - Antiflood